mercanil/Packer/README.md

 You can find javadoc on  ${project.basedir}/target/apidocs/index.html

 #### Travis CI
 Project is integrated with [Travis].
-After each commit [Travis CI] runs maven tests and creates valid version of project.
+After each commit [Travis CI] runs maven tests and builds project.

 ### Coveralls
-To ensure code quality the project unit test results are sent to [Coveralls] after each build.
-Unit tests and coverage metrics are [available] in Coveralls.
+To ensure code quality in the project unit test coverage reports generated with [JaCoCo] and sent to [Coveralls] after each build.